jcsantoto/cmsc435-space-data-scraper/README.md

 such as spaceweatherlive and NOAA.
 The user can do various things with this data that is scraped which are described below in the available commands.

+The repository contains several files which contain the backend for the scraping of these various datasets.
+The CLI python file is the main program that is interacted with.
 # Running the Program
 To run the program, we provided a Dockerfile which can generate an image in Docker.
 This will add all the required libraries and will run the program for you.
 The following commands are needed: